PDC-support/pdc-intro/PITCHME.md

 (Absolute)
 cd /home/tkl/shell-lesson-data/exercise-data
 ```
+Both ways are useful.
+Determine which is best for the situation at hand.
 ---

 ### Text editors
-Most people are used to GUI text editors but it is often worthwhile to master at least one editor in the terminal.
+Very good idea to master at least one (non-graphical) editor in the terminal.

 List of common editors:

 * nano - easiest, minimal functionality
 * vi/vim - a bit more involved, but more functionality
 * emacs - even a bit more involved, but a lot of functionality
+* HOMEWORK: get used to one text editor.
 ---

 ### Input & Output: redirect and pipes